poulok/governance/voting-procedure.md

 1. The vote carries by gathering more than half `IN FAVOR` votes out of a total of all `IN FAVOR`, `REJECT`, and missing votes.
 The PR should be merged.
 2. The vote does not carry by failing to gather enough votes as described in #1 by the end of the voting period.
 The PR should be closed.

+## Vote participation

+Maintainers are required to participate in votes, but may effectively abstain from voting by posting a comment that starts with `ABSTAIN` in the PR.
+The comment should be formatted as `[IN FAVOR|REJECT|ABSTAIN] - <explanation>`.
+If a maintainer does not participate in several consecutive votes they will be considered "inactive" which can be grounds for removal of maintainer status.